tcshao/tcshao.github.com/_posts/2012-11-20-imperative-vs-declarative-programming.md

         | _ when (x % 5) = 0 -> "Buzz"
         | _ -> x.ToString()

-This is a function that takes in "x" (which is inferred as an integer) and returns a string.
+This is a function that takes in `x` (which is inferred as an integer) and returns a string.
 It uses pattern matching as a control structure.
 It matches the argument it is given with the options listed.
-The part to the right of the -> is what the function will return.
+The part to the right of the `->` is what the function will return.
 The last case is what it will do if it doesn't find a match.

 I feel this is much easier to read.
 All of the cases can be determined upon visual inspection.
 (As an aside you can paste this function right into F# Interactive and test it ([Online Version Here](http://www.tryfsharp.org/Tutorials.aspx)).
 This process lets you test code as you build, facilitating iterative development)